JapneetDataDeveloper/ExcelVbaTraining/README.md

 Project 4-
 It creates a quarterly records with help of vba which combines data from different region records and provides a consolidated list and does data cleaning on it.

+Project 5-
+This project runs a procedure to open multiple txt files at once and load then in different worksheets.